kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 There are no plans to update Docker and/or dockershim to have support for privileged containers due to requirements on HCSv2.
 Currently containerd is the only container runtime with a Windows implementation so containerd will be required.

-If needed validation will be added in the kubelet to fail if node is configured to use dockershim and users schedule privileged Windows containers.
+Validation will be added in the kubelet to fail to schedule a pod if the node is configured to use dockershim and the pod contains privileged Windows containers.

 #### Feature Gates